pdeschen/wuff-wiki/Gradle-plugins.md

   Does not configure project as bundle or application.
 Instead, it creates gradle project extension "wuff".
 Can be used for hierarchical Wuff configuration in multiproject setup.

-  Usage: `apply plugin: 'eclipse-config'`.
+  Usage: `apply plugin: 'org.akhikhl.wuff.eclipse-config'`.

 - swt-lib

   Configures current project as non-OSGi SWT/JFace library, so that gradle build:
   - injects SWT and JFace dependencies

-  Usage: `apply plugin: 'swt-lib'`.
+  Usage: `apply plugin: 'org.akhikhl.wuff.swt-lib'`.

 - swt-app